 “We should prioritize selling our fish within our communities so we can continue providing accessible food,” Turan said, noting that rising fuel costs have reduced the presence of fish, chicken, and egg vendors in barangays.

-She added that the province has organized a task force to strengthen the Kadiwa ng Pangulo in every municipality and city, while encouraging fish growers to market their harvest alongside affordable rice in Kadiwa centers.
+She added that the province has organized a task force to strengthen the Kadiwa ng Pangulo in every city and town, while encouraging fish growers to market their harvest alongside affordable rice in Kadiwa centers.

 Representing Governor Rogelio Neil P. Roque, Assistant Provincial Administrator Mercy Ebcas reaffirmed the provincial government’s support for programs that uplift tilapia growers and expand production.